briandowns/liblogger/README.md

 # liblogger

 liblogger is a structured logger for C/C++.
-The output format is JSON. liblogger supports writing to stdout, stderr, and to a given file.
+The output format is JSON. liblogger supports writing to stdout, stderr, and to a file.

 ## Usage